radumarias/dbos/README.md

 # Credits

-The main idea is of [Andrei Bozântan](https://github.com/andreiBozantan/).
+The original idea is of [Andrei Bozântan](https://github.com/andreiBozantan/).